-- c.
-Apartment complex with fewer than 5 units - Apartment complex with 5 to 20 units d. - e.
+c.
+Apartment complex with fewer than 5 units

+Apartment complex with 5 to 20 units

+e.
 Apartment complex with more than 20 units

-9. On average, about how much do you spend annually on property maintenance, repair, or improvement work per unit?
+9. rage, about how much do you spend annually on property maintenance, repair, or improvement work

+per uni u ?

-- a.
+a.
 None

-- b.
+b.
 Under \$1,000

-- c. \$1,000 \$5,000
+c. \$1,000 - \$5,000

-- d. \$5,001-\$10,000
+d. \$5,001 - \$10,000

-- e.
+e.
 Over \$10,000

-10. What, if any, major housing repair or improvement work is planned over the next five years (check all that apply)?
+10. What, i f any, major housing repair or improvement work is planned over the next five years (check all that

-- a.
+apply)?
+D CD 1

 Roof Replacement

-- b.
 Water Heater / Furnace Replacement

-- c.
 Drainage/landscape irrigation repair

-- d.
 Interior Remodel (e.g. bathroom or kitchen remodel)

-- e.
-Exterior Remodel (e.g. window or siding replacement)

-- f. .
-Other (Please List):
+Exterior Remodel (e.g. window or siding replacement) Other (Please List):

-- 11. How much do you anticipate on spending for these house repairs and improvements?
+11 Other (Please List): uch do you anticipate on spending for these house repairs and improvements?

-- a.
-None
+11. None

-- b.
 Under \$1,000

-- c. \$1,000 \$5,000
+\$1,000 - \$5,000

-- d. \$5,001 \$10,000
+\$5,001 - \$10,000

-- e.
 Over \$10,000

-- 12. Within the last three years, have you tried obtaining financing to pay for repairs or improvements?
+12. Within the last three years, have you tried obtaining financing to pay for repairs or improvements?

-- a.
+a.
 Yes

-- i.
+i.
 If Yes, were you successful in acquiring a loan?

-- 1. Yes
+1. Yes

-- 2. No
+2. No

-- ALL Respondents
+No

+esponde

-- b.
-No 1.
-What is your age?
+1. your age?

-- a.
 Under 18

-- b.
 18-24

-- c.
 25-34

-- d.
-35-44

-- e.
-45-54
+35-44 45-54

-- f.
+f.
 55-64

-- g.
 65+

-- 2. Please provide your zip code:
+2. provide your zip code:

-- a.
-92025
+- 92025

-- b.
 92026

-- c.
 92027

-- d.
 92029

-- e.
+e.
 92030

-- f.
+f.
 92033

-- g.
+g.
 92046

-- 3. Please rank the following housing challenges in Escondido.
+3. Please 1 ank the following housing challenges in Escondido.
 Please use each number once.
-(1 = Biggest problem; 7 = Not a problem)
+(1 = Biggest

+n; 7 = Not a problem)
-- a.

 High Housing Cost

-- b.
 Supply of New Housing For Sale

-- c.
 Supply of New Housing to Rent

-- d.
 Housing Condition and Property Maintenance

-- e.
 Neighborhood Physical Condition (such as streetlights, sidewalks, etc.)

-- f.
-Fair Housing Services

-- g.
-Other (Please List):
+Fair Housing Services Other (Please List):

+1 ank the following groups by order of their need for housing and related services in the community.

-- 4. Please rank the following groups by order of their need for housing and related services in the community.
-Please use each number once.
+4. ank the following groups by order of their need for housing and related services in the community.
+Ise each number once.
 (1= Greatest Need; 8 = Least Need)

-- a.
 Seniors

-- b.
-Large Households (five or more members)
+Seniors Large Households (five or more members)

-- c.
 Persons with Disabilities

-- d.
 Young Adults

-- e.
 Veterans

-- f.
+f.
 Military Personnel/Military Families

-- Former Homeless g.
+g.
+Former Homeless

-- h.
-Other (Please List):
+h Other (Please List):

-- 5. How adequate is Escondido's supply of the following housing types?
+5. How adequate is Escondido's supply of the following housing types?

-- (Yes = Adequate Supply; No = Not Adequate Supply)
+(Yes = Adequate Supply; No = Not Adequate Supply)

-- a.
-Single family homes
+a Single family homes

-- b.
-Townhomes and condominiums
+b Townhomes and condominiums

-- c.
-Rental apartments
+c Rental apartments

-- d.
-Accessory Dwelling Units (ADU or "Granny Flat")
+d Accessory Dwelling Units (ADU or "Granny Flat")

-- e.
-Senior housing
+e Senior housing

-- f.
-Housing for persons with disabilities
+f Housing for persons with disabilities

-- g.
-Housing for the Homeless
+g Housing for the Homeless

-- h.
-Other (Please List):
+hOther (Please List):

-- 6. What types of housing programs and activities do you feel the City should concentrate on over the next eight years?
+6. What types of housing programs and activities do you feel the City should concentrate on over the next eight

+years?
 Please rank by order of importance.
 Please use each number once.
-(1 = Most Important; 10 = Least Important)
+(1 = Most Important; 10 = Least

+Important)

-- a.
-Housing Rehabilitation Assistance for Homeowners
+a Housing Rehabilitation Assistance for Homeowners

-- b.
-Rental Housing Rehabilitation
+b Rental Housing Rehabilitation

-- c.
-Code Enforcement
+cCode Enforcement

-- d.
-Affordable Housing Development
+dAffordable Housing Development

-- e.
-First Time Homebuyer Assistance
+e First Time Homebuyer Assistance

-- f.
-Accessible Units for Persons with Disabilities
+f Accessible Units for Persons with Disabilities

-- g.
-Housing for Seniors
+g Housing for Seniors

-- h.
-Housing for the Homeless
+h Housing for the Homeless

-- i.
-Housing Discrimination and Tenant/Landlord Dispute Resolution
+i Housing Discrimination and Tenant/Landlord Dispute Resolution

-- j.
-Other (Please List):
+jOther (Please List):